Tiakin/MTVehicles-Bedrock-Pack/README.md

 ## Setup
 This setup is intended for users who already have the MTVehicles/Geyser plugin inside of their server.
 Please make sure you set that up first before attempting this.

-1. Download the pack and mappings from the newest [releases](https://github.com/Tydium/MTVehicles-Bedrock-Pack/releases)
+1. Download the pack and mappings from the newest [releases](https://github.com/Tiakin/MTVehicles-Bedrock-Pack/releases)
-2. Put the MTVehicles1.0.0.mcpack into the "packs" folder of your geyser plugin folder.
+2. Put the .mcpack into the "packs" folder of your geyser plugin folder.
-3. Put the MTVehicles1.0.0_mappings.json into the "custom_mappings" folder of your geyser plugin folder.
+3. Put the mappings.json into the "custom_mappings" folder of your geyser plugin folder.
 4. Boot Geyser
 5. Done!

-## Support and Issues
-If by chance the pack becomes outdated or a bug is present feel free to contact me in the Geyser discord server (ping @Tydium), or make an issue report here in the github.
-I will fix the issue as soon as possible.

-## Notice
-I am not the owner or creator of the original MTVehicles plugin.
-I am just part of the community and have created this resource pack for the public.
-Please do not contact me for general issues about the plugin or java version of the resource pack.
-Thank you.
+Thanks Tydium !

 ## Preview